-The UC Accounting Manual for Disbursements (D-371-16) governs the level of approval, and method of procurement for non-payroll transactions, including Reimbursements, entertainment, travel, consultants, honoraria, memberships, and moving expenses, among other things.
+The UC Accounting Manual for Disbursements (D-371-16) governs the level of approval, and method of procurement for non-payroll transactions, including consultants, honoraria, memberships, and moving expenses, among other things.

-The following excerpts from G-28 outline the requirements for the Authorizing Signature.
+The following excerpts from UC Policy G-28, Travel Regulations, outline the requirements for the Authorizing Signature.

 The following excerpts from G-28 outline the requirements for the Traveler’s Signature.

-In an attempt to accommodate situations where it is not practical to obtain the wet signature of the Traveler on a TEV or worksheet, UCSB has identified the following alternate options:
+In an attempt to accommodate situations where it is not possible for the Traveler to submit the expenses in Concur and the Traveler cannot sign the Travel Certification Form, UCSB has identified the following alternate options:

 Option 1.
 The traveler can submit original receipts with their original wet signature on each receipt.